-Students can obtain an engaging and rewarding study experience from our experienced academic tutors.
+You’ll experience an engaging and rewarding study experience from our experienced academic tutors.
 There will be regular guidance, ongoing support and timely feedback throughout the course.

 The course is specifically designed for career enhancement.
-It aims to equip students with a wide range of necessary knowledge and skills highly valued by employers and IT industry.
+It aims to equip you with important knowledge and skills highly valued by employers in the IT industry.
 These include mobile computing, IT security management, advanced databases and software project management.

-Successful completion of the course entitles students to apply for Membership of the British Computer Society ( MBCS).
-Becoming a Member of the British Computer Society entitles students to put the letters MBCS after your name.
+Successful completion of the course entitles you to apply for membership of the British Computer Society (BCS) - The Chartered Institute for IT, allowing you to put the letters MBCS after your name.
 Holding this degree and BCS membership will demonstrate your professionalism to employers.

-All assessments are completed via staged coursework with a built-in oral presentation/viva where appropriate using teleconference facility.
+All assessments are completed via coursework with a built-in oral presentation/viva, using our teleconference facility where appropriate.

-This course is accredited by the British Computer Society (BCS), The Chartered Institute for IT and meets the educational requirement for Chartered IT Professional (CITP) Further Learning registration.
+This course is accredited by the British Computer Society (BCS) - The Chartered Institute for IT.
+It also meets the educational requirement for Chartered IT Professional (CITP) Further Learning registration.

-- Graduates without a computing degree, will need evidence of considerable computer-based experience or a substantial element of computer studies within a different qualification.
+Applicants without a computing degree will need evidence of considerable computer-based experience or a substantial element of computer studies within a different qualification.

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.